• Home

 These words can suggest a wide spectrum of ideas, anything from an intense physical workout to a couple of hours spent simply making jam, or reading poetry in the garden.
 A recent New Scientist article (Sept '23) on the subject of rest, offered the acronym DRAMMA:

-D for physological detachment - distancing yourself from negative thoughts
+D for physiological detachment - distancing yourself from negative thoughts

 R for relaxation, be that a massage or just lounging around